-Want to schedule Instagram Stories from your laptop and upload stories easily ?
-There’s a simple and easy workaround that can help you schedule your Instagram Story in no time.
+Want to schedule Instagram Stories from your laptop and upload stories easily? ou can, even though the platform was designed for mobile-only sharing.
+This guide outlines four simple and effective workarounds to help you schedule your Instagram Story in no time.

 But, just as with normal Instagram posts initially, Stories were designed to be shared only from your mobile device … and only at the moment you wanted to share.
 Essentially, that means no scheduling.
 (I know, what a bummer, right?)

-However, the good news is that there’s 4 ways for people and brands can schedule Instagram Stories from their desktop… a clever little workaround that’s quite easy to use and that will accomplish exactly what you’re looking for.
+However, the good news is that there are four ways for people and brands can schedule Instagram Stories from their desktop… a clever little workaround that’s quite easy to use and that will accomplish exactly what you’re looking for.

 Whether you manage a personal Instagram account or a brand account, these desktop workarounds will help you post Stories more efficiently.